Oksana Dmitriyeva: 2nd term as Deputy of the State Duma

 In the 2007 elections, she was elected to the State Duma by the Just Russia party.
-She was the first deputy head of the faction "A Just Russia: Rodina / Pensioners / Life".
+She was the first deputy head of the faction "A Just Russia: Motherland / Pensioners / Life".
 Member of the State Duma Committee on Budget and Taxes.
 In 2007, Oksana Dmitriyeva developed 6 bills aimed at adjusting the pension legislation and allowing a qualitative change in the standard of living of current pensioners.
 In particular, it was proposed to index the pension in accordance with the growth of wages, to increase the ratio of the individual wage to the national average, to restore the so-called "non-insurance periods", grant the right to receive a second pension to the workers of the home front, prisoners of Nazi concentration camps, as well as war veterans who do not have a disability.
 These bills were rejected by the State Duma.

 She was the author of alternative draft budgets of the Russian Federation for 2009, 2010 and 2011, 2012, 2013, which the Just Russia fraction introduced to the State Duma simultaneously with the governmental projects.
 Consistent opponent of Finance Minister Alexei Kudrin in the creation of the Stabilization Fund and the introduction of a funded part of the pension.
-Furthermore she was the main political opponent to the Governor of Saint Petersburg, and later to the senator and Federation Council Chairwoman Valentina Matvienko.
+Furthermore, she was the main political opponent to the Governor of Saint Petersburg, and later to the senator and Federation Council Chairwoman Valentina Matvienko.

-In 2012, Dmitriyeva was considered as possible candidate for the post of President of Russia from the A Just Russia party, but finally Sergey Mironov was nominated instead, who promised to appoint Oksana Dmitriyeva as Prime Minister, in case of victory in the election.
+In 2012, Dmitriyeva was considered as a possible candidate for the post of President of Russia from the A Just Russia party, but Sergey Mironov was nominated instead, who promised to appoint Oksana Dmitriyeva as Prime Minister, in case of victory in the election.
 However, Sergey Mironov lost the election.

 In 2014, she tried to participate in the election of the Governor of St. Petersburg, but was unable to collect enough signatures of municipal deputies in her support (this is a necessary condition for participating in elections).